ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-223/index.md

 ### What will happen if we send some tokenB to the contract? {#sending-tokens}

-The transaction will fail and the transfer of tokens will simply not happen.
+The transaction will fail, and the transfer of tokens will not happen.
 The tokens will be returned to the sender's address.

 ### How can we make a deposit to this contract? {#contract-deposits}

-We can simply call the `transfer(address,uint256)` or `transfer(address,uint256,bytes)` function of the ERC-223 token and tell it to transfer some tokens to the address of the `RecipientContract`.
-That's it.
+Call the `transfer(address,uint256)` or `transfer(address,uint256,bytes)` function of the ERC-223 token, specifying the address of the `RecipientContract`.

 ### What will happen if we transfer an ERC-20 token to this contract? {#erc-20-transfers}

-The ERC-20 standard supports two methods of transferring tokens: `transfer` function and `approve + transferFrom` pattern.
-This is not possible to make a deposit with `transferFrom` function as the `RecipientContract` does not have any functions that subsequently call `transferFrom`.
-If an ERC-20 token is sent with `transfer` function to the address of the `RecipientContract` then unfortunately the tokens will be transferred from the sender's address to the address of the `RecipientContract` but the transfer will not be recognized i.e. `Deposit()` event will not be fired and `deposits` value will not change.
-There is also no way to filter or prevent unwanted ERC-20 deposits that are made with the `transfer` function.
+If an ERC-20 token is sent to the `RecipientContract`, the tokens will be transferred, but the transfer will not be recognized (no `Deposit()` event will be fired, and the deposits value will not change).
+Unwanted ERC-20 deposits cannot be filtered or prevented.

 ### What if we want to execute some function after the token deposit is completed? {#function-execution}